 - Brain injuries

-Injuries such as bruising, muscle strains or soft tissue injuries are considered ‘minor injuries’.
-A whiplash injury claim in NSW is considered a minor injury claim.
+Injuries such as bruising, muscle strains or soft tissue injuries are considered threshold (minor) injuries.
+A whiplash injury claim in NSW is considered a threshold injury claim.

 Car accident injuries are not just physical – many people suffer psychological or psychiatric injuries after an accident, like Post Traumatic Stress Disorder (PTSD).

-For a psychological or psychiatric injury to be a non-minor injury, it needs to be a condition related to the accident which is diagnosable under the “DSM-5”- the Diagnostic and Statistical Manual of Mental Disorders – Fifth Edition.
+For a psychological or psychiatric injury to be an above threshold injury, it needs to be a condition related to the accident which is diagnosable under the “DSM-5”- the Diagnostic and Statistical Manual of Mental Disorders – Fifth Edition.

-Here are some examples of car accident injury symptoms which may lead to a non-minor diagnosis:
+Here are some examples of car accident injury symptoms which may lead to an above threshold injury assessment: